 Working with formulas

-Formulas can be written using either decimal points or decimal commas.
-When you first open Calcapp Creator, it asks your preference.
-(If you need to change it, select Account settings… from the menu.)
+Formulas support both decimal points and decimal commas.
+Choose your preference when you first open Calcapp Creator, or change it later in Account settings… from the menu.

-Calcapp’s version of IF can be used with multiple conditions without having to include additional parentheses.
-Here’s a formula which returns 10 if the value of Field1 is 1, 20 if it is 2, 30 if it is 3 and 99 otherwise:
+Calcapp’s IF function handles multiple conditions without nested parentheses.
+This formula returns 10 if Field1 equals 1, 20 if it equals 2, 30 if it equals 3, and 99 otherwise:

 IF(Field1 = 1, 10, Field1 = 2, 20, Field1 = 3, 30, 99)IF(Field1 = 1; 10; Field1 = 2; 20; Field1 = 3; 30; 99)